Firms demand EU deal ensures their survival as May triggers Brexit

 Ford builds vans in Turkey, which is not part of the EU but is in the EU customs union, whilst BMW builds its Mini cars at a central English plant in Oxford and is due to decide by the end of the year where to build its electric models.

-Irish airline Ryanair said flights between Britain and the European Union risk being suspended in 2019 if Britain does not prioritise a new aviation deal whilst rival easyJet said it wanted a straightforward bilateral aviation agreement.
+Irish airline Ryanair (RYA.I) said flights between Britain and the European Union risk being suspended in 2019 if Britain does not prioritize a new aviation deal whilst rival easyJet (EZJ.L) said it wanted a straightforward bilateral aviation agreement.

 "There is a distinct possibility that there may be no flights between the UK and Europe for a period of time after March 2019," Ryanair's chief marketing officer Kenny Jacobs said on Wednesday.